ConValance/ebitengine-hexboard/README.md

 # new changes:
-mousecoordinates and corresponding hextile, see left top corner (but in math to find the hextile seems still something wrong...)
+mousecoordinates and corresponding hextile, see left top corner (but in math for hextile still something wrong...)